Shifts can be scary. And shifts can create space for fantastic innovation.

 - Sustainable generational change would require the economic empowerment of women.

-From those conversations, NEW’s founders birthed a vision, a blueprint, to help Latina women (one of those demographics) understand their roles and responsibilities to create prosperity for themselves, their families and their communities.
+From those conversations, NEW’s founders birthed a vision, a blueprint, to help women understand their roles and responsibilities to create prosperity for themselves, their families and their communities.
 Our vision also included building the economic bridges necessary for them to do so, through affordable housing and wealth-building programs.

 However, first we helped them upgrade their mindsets.
 Then we became a conduit of opportunities for economic growth and generational change.
 More than 30 years, and tens of thousands of families later, the core of our vision is still the same: